-The principal objectives of this limited audit are to determine whether (1) expenditures related to the grant award were made in accordance with the applicable provisions of NEH's General Terms and Conditions for Awards and the specific terms of the grant award; and (2) the recipient implemented proper control over the administration of the NEH award in accordance with minimum standards prescribed in 2 CFR Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards.
+The principal objectives of this limited audit are to determine whether (1) expenditures related to the grant award were made in accordance with the applicable provisions of NEH's General Terms and Conditions for Awards, (as limited by Appendix 4 of the Administration of NEH Challenge Grants) and NEH's Federal Matching Funds Guidance; and (2) the recipient implemented proper control over the administration of the NEH award in accordance with minimum standards prescribed in Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards.

-Limited Audit ~ Mercyhurst University
+Limited Audit ~ University of Massachusetts, Dartmouth